World Book Capital: Amsterdam 2008

 The first Amsterdam "Book of the Night" was created on March 20.
-Libraries, bookshops, the weekly book fair and hotel/catering venues around the Spui were filled with literary performances.
+Libraries, bookshops, the weekly book fair, and hotel/catering venues around the Spui were filled with literary performances.
 Multiple authors and poets recited parts of their work for the people in the public square.
-Many events were targeted to the younger population and especially to children.
+Many events were targeted at the younger population and especially children.
 From October 2008 to April 2009, citizens were encouraged to engage their children in the Children's Book Capital programme.

 Poetry also held a significant part in the programme.
 During the "Poetry in the Park" project, ten city districts hosted poetry activities open to all district residents.
 An interactive exposition of "poetry poles" was held in the Vondelpark.
 Also, the National Declamation Competition launched on National Poetry Day, the 29th of January, the final round of which was carried out as part of the AWBC closing week.

-A total number of 298 activities were realised during this period with the aid of public networks and other institutions with 490,000 people taking part.
-The budget was estimated to reach above €2.7 million with 60% from government organisations and 40% from funds, sponsors and admission revenues.
+A total of 298 activities were realised during this period with the aid of public networks and other institutions, with 490,000 people taking part.
+The budget was estimated to reach above €2.7 million, with 60% from government organisations and 40% from funds, sponsors, and admission revenues.

 Beirut 2009

+The Oriental Library founded by the Jesuits of the Saint Joseph University in Beirut.